Colby College: Campus

 Colby's 714-acre campus is situated on Mayflower Hill overlooking Waterville, Maine, located along the Kennebec River Valley in Central Maine.
-Colby's campus buildings vary in age from the original Mayflower Hill construction in the 1930s to its newest building, Davis, completed in 2014.
-Most of Colby's buildings are designed in the Georgian Revival style of the original Mayflower Hill construction.
+Most of Colby's buildings are designed in the Georgian Revival style.
 The Goldfarb Center for Public Affairs and Civic Engagement organizes Colby's engagement in the local community.
-The Goldfarb Center has assumed responsibility for organizing and awarding the Elijah Parish Lovejoy Award annually, established in 1952, the Morton A. Brody Distinguished Judicial Service Award, the William R. and Linda K. Cotter Debate Series, the Senator George J. Mitchell Distinguished International Lecture Series, and Colby's Visiting Fellows Program.
-The center also organizes Colby's civic engagement programs, the Colby Volunteer Center and Colby Cares about Kids.
+The center also organizes Colby's civic engagement programs.
 The college earned a top-25 listing on the Peace Corps' "ranking of colleges that produce the most volunteers."